China has been fortifying disputed islands in the South China Sea

 New US secretary of state has said China's island-building must stop

-Tensions in the contest waters have ratcheted up since 2014 as China has turned sandbars into islands, equipping them with airfields, ports and weapons systems and warned US warships and aircraft to stay away from them.
+Tensions have ratcheted up since 2014 as China has turned sandbars into islands, equipping them with airfields, ports and weapons systems and warned US warships and aircraft to stay away from them.

-Adding fuel to this heady mix, the Trump administration looks set to take a much more confrontational stance toward Beijing than its predecessor – setting the stage for a potential showdown.
+Adding fuel to this heady mix, the Trump administration looks set to take a much more confrontational stance toward China than its predecessor.

 Here’s what’s at stake: